w3c/wot-architecture/proposals/WoT Architecture Explainer.md

 The latter is especially important for low-power devices and use cases requiring timely event notifications.

-[//]: # (McCool: I took this out, as we won't really need it here...
-We define the term "servient" for devices or services, such as WoT Things, that can be either a server/publisher, a client/subscriber, or both.)

 Protocol bindings augment each interaction with the additional detail needed to implement it with a particular concrete protocol.